Cubicake/RaycastedAntiESP/README.md

 ## Use cases:

 - Prevent cheating (anti-esp hacks)
-  - Block usage of pie-ray to locate underground bases
+  - Block usage of pie-ray to locate underground bases or farms
   - Prevent mods such as mini-maps or cheat clients from displaying the locations of hidden entities
 - Increase client-side performance for low-end devices
   - Massive megabases containing hundreds of armour stands, item frames, banners etc can cause performance issues on low-end devices unable to process so many entities.
 Raycasted AntiESP will cull those entities for the client, reducing the number of entities to process.
 - Hide nametags behind walls
-  - Yes, this plugin is a bit overkill for doing that, yes you can do it anyways.
+  - Yes, this plugin is overkill for doing that, yes you can do it anyways.

 ## Dependencies:
 - Packetevents
   - Required for all features, as packets are intercepted and rewritten to make sure that clients never learn about anything they should not be able to see.

 ## Known issues:
-- Due to the nature of the plugin, there will be a short delay once an entity should be visible before it appears, causing it to appear like it "popped" into view.
+- There will be a short delay once an entity should be visible before it appears, causing it to appear like it "popped" into view.
+Various config options exist to partially address this issue, though all such options necessarily weaken the plugin's ability to block cheaters.

 ## Versioning:
 Note that the following versioning information only applies to v2 and beyond, and alpha versions of v2 start with a major version number of 0 rather than 2.